koenderks/aRtsy/README.md

 #### Turmite

 According to [Wikipedia](https://en.wikipedia.org/wiki/Turmite), a turmite is *"a Turing machine which has an orientation in addition to a current state and a "tape" that consists of an infinite two-dimensional grid of cells"*.
-The classic algorithm consists of repeating the three simple steps shown below.
-However, the algorithm in `aRtsy` is slightly modified so that the turmite does not go off the canvas, but instead bounces back onto the canvas.
+The classic algorithm consists of repeating the following three simple steps:

 1. Turn on the spot (left, right, up, or down),
 2. Change the color of the block,